sherifButt/adv-web-scraper-api/memory-bank/activeContext.md

    - ✅ What validation mechanisms are most appropriate for extracted data?
      - *Answer: Schema-based validation with data type conversion and transformation functions*
    - ✅ What storage adapters should be implemented first?
-     - *Answer: Memory, File, MongoDB, Redis, and API endpoint adapters provide a comprehensive solution*
+     - *Answer: Memory, File, MongoDB, Redis, and API endpoint adapters provide a comprehensive solution.*
-   - How should we handle pagination for large datasets?
+   - How should we handle pagination for large datasets in storage listing?
+(Future consideration)

 4. **Testing Strategy**
    - What is the most effective approach for testing browser automation?
+(Needs definition)
    - How can we simulate various CAPTCHA scenarios for testing?
+(Needs definition)
    - What metrics should we use to evaluate human emulation effectiveness?
+(Needs definition)

+5. **Job Result Handling**
+   - **Decision**: Retrieve results first from `StorageService`, fallback to `job.returnvalue`.
+   - **Status**: Implemented in `/api/v1/jobs/:id`.
+Logging added to verify flow.
+Worker now explicitly returns results.
+   - **Refinement Needed**: Confirm reliability based on log analysis.
+Decide on error handling if both methods fail.

 ## Current Blockers

 Current implementation challenges include:

-1. **TypeScript Errors**
-   - Some TypeScript errors remain in the codebase
-   - Type definitions for complex objects need refinement
-   - Better typing for Playwright interactions needed
-   - Type compatibility between navigation and extraction results

-2. **CAPTCHA Solving Completion**
+1.  **Job Result Reliability**: Need to confirm via logs that results are consistently generated, stored, and retrieved.
+The `result: null` issue reported by the user needs root cause analysis based on new logs.
+2.  **Testing Infrastructure**: Lack of tests makes verifying changes difficult and regression-prone.
+Unit and integration tests are needed urgently.
+3.  **Scraping Worker**: The worker for handling `/api/v1/scrape` jobs is not yet implemented.
-   - External service integration needs to be completed
+4.  **CAPTCHA Solving Completion**: External service integration and advanced techniques are pending.
-   - Audio CAPTCHA solving requires additional implementation
-   - Token harvesting needs a more sophisticated approach

-3. **Testing Infrastructure**
-   - Test framework is set up but no tests have been written
-   - Need to implement unit tests for core components
-   - Integration tests for API endpoints needed

-4. **ESLint Configuration**
-   - Current ESLint rules are generating many formatting warnings
-   - Need to adjust rules to better match the project's coding style
+5.  **ESLint/TypeScript Issues**: Minor formatting and type issues still need cleanup.

 *Note: This document will be regularly updated as implementation progresses and new insights emerge.*